Une légalité bifurquée : le droit de la migration en Europe (2025)

 Introduction to the Special Issue Asylum for Containment: The Contradictions of European External Asylum Policy (2024, with Gamze Ovacık)

 European policy interventions seek to improve asylum systems in neighbouring countries so as to enable containment of refugees and migrants outside Europe.
 While this is a consistent policy from a European perspective, from the perspective of third countries these two policy objectives are contradictory.
 On the one hand they would like to improve their asylum systems; on the other hand they find it unreasonable to bear even more of the brunt of migration issues that often are an effect of European foreign policy.
 This special issue of the European Journal of Migration and Law brings together analyses of this by researchers from Turkey (by Gamze Ovacık, Meltem Ineli-Ciger and Orçun Ulusoy), Tunisia (by Hiba Sha’ath and Fatma Raach), Serbia (by Rados Djurovic), Morocco (by Sara Benjelloun) and Egypt (by El-Sayed).
-All these articles are accessible (for the time being partly behind a paywall….) here.
+All these articles are accessible (open access) here.

 Introduction to the Special Issue Asylum for Containment: The Contradictions of European External Asylum Policy, European Journal of Migration and Law 26(2024)2, 147-153